-We aim to treat energy as a valuable resource and reduce the proportion of energy consumed from fossil fuels by using onsite renewables in appropriate locations and, in 2018, nearly 16% of energy consumed was generated onsite by renewables.
+We aim to treat energy as a valuable resource and reduce the proportion of energy consumed from fossil fuels by using onsite renewables in appropriate locations.
+In 2019, across the Devonshire Group, 17% of energy consumed was generated onsite by renewables.
 This is a long-term challenge that will require continual improvement.

 What have we done so far?

-We replaced our hydroelectric turbine during 2017, which will now provide us with around 100 - 200 MWh of green electricity each year.
+We replaced our hydroelectric turbine during 2017, which provided us with just over 400 MWh of renewable electricity in 2019 and avoided 104 tonnes of carbon dioxide equivalent (CO2e) emissions.
 We first used hydroelectricity to help power the house in the 1890s.